BitcoinDesign/Guide/guide/designing-products/wallet-interoperability.md

 You may want to also support more experimental Lightning payment options such as [Lightning addresses](https://lightningaddress.com/), [BOLT 12 offers](https://bolt12.org/), [Keysend](https://lightning.readthedocs.io/lightning-keysend.7.html), and [LNURL](https://github.com/fiatjaf/lnurl-rfc).
 If your application does not support these, you should be sure to include a human-readable failure state.

-bitcoin payment links and the underlying data should also be readable by your application.
+Bitcoin payment links and the underlying data should also be readable by your application.
 Forms should be automatically opened and filled in your application when a user clicks a payment link or button.
 Payment metadata is defined in [BIP 21](https://bips.xyz/21) for on-chain addresses and [BOLT 11](https://github.com/lightningnetwork/lightning-rfc/blob/master/11-payment-encoding.md) for Lightning invoices.

 </div>